 The aim of this 2-week intensive school is to make the participants more acquainted with aspects of ancient technologies by providing up-to-date knowledge presented and discussed by the experts of the relevant fields.
 It is of great benefit for the students to study ancient technologies and crafts in a location such as Northern Greece where in recent years major works in preservation have been accomplished by applying modern techniques and ideas and the museum exhibitions display impressive results of ancient technologies.

-A Certificate of Attendance will be provided at the end of the program to all participants who have fulfilled the course requirements.
-Students/graduates taking the course for credit at their home institutions will also have to deliver an Essay paper in order to obtain 4.5 ECTS credits.
+A Certificate of Attendance will be provided at the end of the programme to all participants who have fulfilled the course requirements.
+Students/graduates taking the course for credit at their home institutions will also have to deliver an Essay paper in order to obtain 6 ECTS credits.
+Essays should be between 4000 -7000 words in length.
 Since degree requirements vary among universities, students/graduates are advised to ensure, preferably in advance, that their college or university will recognize such certification and award the suggested credits.